magland/magland-odin-symposium-2023/slides.md

 ![bg right:50% 100%](https://user-images.githubusercontent.com/3679296/271279738-995996c6-a545-4cf7-9f5d-5473ca302547.png)

 Kachery is a Content Addressable Storage database in the cloud
+- Minimal configuration for upload
 - Download from anywhere
-- Minimal configuration for upload
-- Python client
-- Command-line client
+- Python client or Command-line client
-- Serverless deployment
+- Serverless infrastructure
 - Organized into zones (labs can host zones / pay for storage)

-Kachery provides the data storage and transfer for Figurl

 ---